skandium/skandium.github.io/_posts/2022-04-12-spatial-embeddings.markdown

 ```

 where X_train is the DataFrame with the 4 coordinate columns.
 No feature engineering, no standardization or scaling, nor discretization is needed to get started!
 This is the closest you can come to not knowing anything about machine learning, but being able to train a model.
 We often (half-)joke with colleagues that the relative ease of using powerful libraries such as LightGBM has made the theory behind data science redundant.

-To get the best model, I train with a large number of estimators and apply early stopping, measuring various metric performance on a holdout test set (split by timestamp, to avoid unexpected leakage).

 ## Neural networks